 TBG can be measured.
 It is increased in pregnancy, by estrogen therapy or oral contraceptive use, and in the acute phase of infectious hepatitis.
 TBG may also be increased by an X-linked abnormality.
 It is most commonly decreased by illnesses that reduce hepatic protein synthesis, use of anabolic steroids, and excessive corticosteroid use.
 Large doses of certain drugs, such as phenytoin and aspirin and their derivatives, displace T4 from its binding sites on TBG, which spuriously lowers total serum T4 levels.

 Autoantibodies to thyroid peroxidase are present in almost all patients with Hashimoto thyroiditis (some of whom also have autoantibodies to thyroglobulin) and in most patients with Graves disease.
 These autoantibodies are markers of autoimmune disease but probably do not cause disease.
-However, an autoantibody directed against the TSH receptor on the thyroid follicular cell is responsible for the hyperthyroidism in Graves disease.
-Antibodies against T4and T3may be found in patients with autoimmune thyroid disease and may affect T4 and T3measurements but are rarely clinically significant.
+However, an autoantibody directed against the thyroid-stimulating hormone receptor on the thyroid follicular cell is responsible for the hyperthyroidism in Graves disease.
+Antibodies against T4 and T3 may be found in patients with autoimmune thyroid disease and may affect T4 and T3 measurements but are rarely clinically significant.

 The thyroid is the only source of thyroglobulin, which is readily detectable in the serum of healthy people and is usually elevated in patients with nontoxic or toxic goiter.
-The principal use of serum thyroglobulin measurement is in evaluating patients after near-total or total thyroidectomy (with or without 131I ablation) for differentiated thyroid cancer.
-Normal or elevated serum thyroglobulin values indicate the presence of residual normal or cancerous thyroid tissue in patients receiving TSH-suppressive doses of l-thyroxine or after withdrawal of l-thyroxine.
+The principal use of serum thyroglobulin measurement is in evaluating patients after near-total or total thyroidectomy (with or without iodine-131 ablation) for differentiated thyroid cancer.
+Normal or elevated serum thyroglobulin values indicate the presence of residual normal or cancerous thyroid tissue in patients receiving TSH-suppressive doses of L-thyroxine or after withdrawal of L-thyroxine.
 However, thyroglobulin antibodies interfere with thyroglobulin measurement.

-Screening every 5 yr by measuring serum TSH is recommended for all men ≥ 65 and for all women ≥ 35.
+Screening every 5 years by measuring serum TSH is recommended for all men ≥ 65 and for all women ≥ 50.
 Screening is also recommended for all newborns and for pregnant women.
-For those with risk factors for thyroid disease, the serum TSH should be checked more often.
+For patients with risk factors for thyroid disease, the serum TSH should be checked more often.
 Screening for hypothyroidism is as cost effective as screening for hypertension, hypercholesterolemia, and breast cancer.
 This single test is highly sensitive and specific in diagnosing or excluding two prevalent and serious disorders (hypothyroidism and hyperthyroidism), both of which can be treated effectively.
-Because of the high incidence of hypothyroidism in the elderly, screening on an annual basis is reasonable for those > age 70.
+Because of the high incidence of hypothyroidism in older adults, screening on an annual basis is reasonable for those > age 70.

 Radioactive iodine uptake can be measured.
-A trace amount of radioiodine is given orally or IV; a scanner then detects the amount of radioiodine taken up by the thyroid.
-The preferred radioiodine isotope is 123I, which exposes the patient to minimal radiation (much less than 131I).
-Thyroid 123I uptake varies widely with iodine ingestion and is low in patients exposed to excess iodine.
+A trace amount of radioiodine is given orally or intravenously; a scanner then detects the amount of radioiodine taken up by the thyroid.
+The preferred radioiodine isotope is iodine-123, which exposes the patient to minimal radiation (much less than iodine-131).
+Thyroid iodine-123 uptake varies widely with iodine ingestion and is low in patients exposed to excess iodine.

-The test is valuable in the differential diagnosis of hyperthyroidism (high uptake in Graves disease, low uptake in thyroiditis—see Hyperthyroidism : Diagnosis).
-It may also help in the calculation of the dose of 131I needed for treatment of hyperthyroidism.
+The test is valuable in the differential diagnosis of hyperthyroidism (high uptake in Graves disease, low uptake in thyroiditis).
+It may also help in the calculation of the dose of iodine-131 needed for treatment of hyperthyroidism.